-- To orient the novice teacher to district and school policies. - To provide various resources to help the novice begin forming a repertoire of practical strategies and techniques. - To participate in a summer orientation meeting to help the novice teacher establish goals for the beginning of the year. - To encourage the novice teacher to record needs, questions, or comments in a journal and use it for discussion purposes. - To help the novice teacher identify material for a portfolio. - To participate in at least one session of continuing mentoring education. - To maintain continued involvement in professional growth opportunities included required 20 hours of PD each year. - To guide the development of PDP. - To encourage participation in PLCs.
+- To orient the novice teacher to district and school policies. - To provide various resources to help the novice begin forming a repertoire of practical strategies and techniques. - To participate in a summer orientation meeting to help the novice teacher establish goals for the beginning of the year. - To encourage the novice teacher to record needs, questions, or comments in a journal and use them for discussion. - To help the novice teacher identify material for a portfolio. - To participate in at least one session of continuing mentoring education. - To maintain continued involvement in professional growth opportunities, including the required 20 hours of PD each year. - To guide the development of a Professional Development Plan. - To encourage participation in Professional Learning Communities (PLCs).